 (Defog): This mode directs air to the windshield and the floor outlets.
-When you select this mode, the system turns off recirculation and runs the air-conditioning compressor unless the outside temperature is at or below freezing.
+When you select this mode, the system runs the air-conditioning compressor unless the outside temperature is at or below freezing.
 The recirculation mode cannot be selected while in the defog mode.

-(Defrost): Pressing this button directs most of the air to the windshield and the side window outlets, with some air directed to the floor outlets.
-In this mode, the system will automatically turn off recirculation and run the air-conditioning compressor, unless the outside temperature is at or below freezing.
+(Defrost): This mode directs most of the air to the windshield and the side window outlets, with some air directed to the floor outlets.
+In this mode, the system will automatically run the air-conditioning compressor, unless the outside temperature is at or below freezing.
 Recirculation cannot be selected while in the defrost mode.